DETAILED ACTION

 wherein at least one of the first driving transistor (321) and the second driving transistor (311) is a P-type transistor (see Page 11 through Page 12, Para.
 [0174]-[0188] for a general description of the pixel of Figure 7).

-Jung does not explicitly show that at least one of the first compensation transistor (322) and the first write transistor (323) of the pulse width modulator (320) is an N-type transistor, at least one of the second compensation transistor (312) and the second write transistor (313) of the constant current generator (310) is an N-type transistor.
+Jung does not explicitly show that each of the first compensation transistor (322) and the first write transistor (323) of the pulse width modulator (320) is an N-type transistor, and each of the second compensation transistor (312) and the second write transistor (313) of the constant current generator (310) is an N-type transistor, while at least one of the first driving transistor (321) and the second driving transistor (322) is a P-type transistor.

 However, Jung explicitly discloses that the transistors of the pixel circuit (301-1) can be implemented using any structure or type of thin film transistors (TFTs; see Page 6, Para.
 [0097]).
 In this regard, one of ordinary skill in the art would have readily recognized that there are, in fact, only two types of thin film transistors (TFTs) that are readily available for implementation in the pixel circuit (301-1) of Jung, namely the N-type transistor and the P-type transistor.
 Further, the usage of N-type TFTs, P-type TFTs, and mixed N-type and P-type TFTs in pixel circuits has been fully implemented in the art, and the technical aspects of substitution of an N-type TFT for a P-type TFT, and vice-versa, would have been well understood by one of ordinary skill in the art.